-I’m Meg Mateo Ilasco, a freelance creative and mother of two.
+I’m a writer, editor, designer, and culture producer—and also, I’m a mother of two.
 I live in the San Francisco Bay Area.

 From 2010-2015, I was the creative director of Anthology Magazine, a home and lifestyle print magazine that I co-founded with Anh-Minh Le.

-Currently, I am a managing editor primarily in cookbooks at Callisto Media, a start-up publisher in Berkeley.
+Currently, I am a managing editor covering topics such as food, fitness, and health at Callisto Media, a start-up publisher in Berkeley.
 I'm also a freelance writer focusing on food and lifestyle for various publications including Sunset and Cherry Bombe.

-I've authored seven books and founded the Inc. creative business series with Chronicle Books; designed books for Abrams and Chronicle Books; been featured in publications such as Sunset, Real Living, and Real Simple; served as a guest on radio programs including Martha Stewart Living Radio, After the Jump, and KPFA; served as a speaker at CCA, Alt Summit and EWIP; and received design awards from The Pasadena Museum of California Art, Print Magazine, and Western Publishing Association (Maggie Award).
+I've authored seven books and founded the Inc. creative business series with Chronicle Books; been featured in publications such as Sunset, Real Living, and Real Simple; served as a guest on radio programs including Martha Stewart Living Radio, After the Jump, and KPFA; served as a speaker at CCA, Alt Summit and EWIP; and received design awards from The Pasadena Museum of California Art, Print Magazine, and Western Publishing Association (Maggie Award).